The Importance of Offering Free Customer WiFi

 5. What You Can Do Right Now

 Offering free customer WiFi isn’t just a nicety, it’s a necessity.
-But over and above the connectivity you offer, customers expect several things from you to make the experience great.
-They want a speedy connection with the bandwidth needed to be able to do everything from stream video and music to upload and download large files.
-They want to be able to connect easily and without any hassles, for that connection to be secure, and for you to work as hard as possible to remember them and to make them feel at home.
+But over and above the connectivity you offer, customers expect several things to make the experience great.
+They want a fast, reliable connection with the bandwidth needed to do everything from stream video and music to upload and download large files.
+They want to be able to connect quickly and without any hassles, for that connection to be secure, and for you to work as hard as possible to remember them and make them feel at home.